-- 8.84 The existing stock of hotels, guest houses and self catering accommodation provide an important role in support the District's tourism economy.
+- 8.88 The existing stock of hotels, guest houses, bed and breakfast businesses and self catering accommodation provide an important role in support of the District's tourism economy.
 However, as stated above, tourist accommodation can sometimes come under pressure for conversion into residential properties.
-This is particularly an issue in the countryside where new residential development is more strictly controlled. - 8.85 Policy WLP8.17 sets out an approach to protect existing tourist accommodation from conversion to residential where the tourist use may continue to be viable.
+This is particularly an issue in the countryside where new residential development is more strictly controlled. - 8.89 Policy WLP8.17 sets out an approach to protect existing tourist accommodation from conversion to residential where the tourist use may continue to be viable.
 The policy resists change of use apart from exceptional cases where a lack of demand for the tourist accommodation is clearly and satisfactorily demonstrated.
-As a minimum, planning applications for change of use will need to provide marketing evidence demonstrating the premises have been marketed for a sustained period of 12 months, in accordance with the requirements as set out in Appendix 6.
+As a minimum, planning applications for change of use will need to provide marketing evidence demonstrating the premises have been marketed for a sustained period of 12 months, in accordance with the requirements as set out in Appendix 4.